Skip to main content

 SWIFT CSP

 Any financial organization using SWIFT services must comply with SWIFT Customer Security Programme (SWIFT CSP) requirements.
-This framework specifies requirements for ensuring proper access management, incident response, and data security in banking.
+This framework specifies requirements for ensuring proper access management, incident response, and data security in financial services and banking.

 In addition to global cybersecurity requirements, there are also country-specific ones.